AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 Cmm literals are exactly like C-- literals, including the Haskell-style type syntax, for example: `0x00000001::bits32`.
-Cmm literals may be used for initialisation by assignment or in expressions.
-The `CmmLit` and `CmmStatic` data types, defined in [compiler/cmm/Cmm.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/cmm/Cmm.hs) together represent Cmm literals, static information and Cmm labels:
+Cmm literals may be used for initialization by assignment or in expressions.
+The `CmmLit` and `CmmStatic` data types, defined in [compiler/GHC/Cmm.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Cmm.hs) together represent Cmm literals, static information and Cmm labels:

 ```